Brief-Review/Brief-Review-Server/README.md

 ## License

-This project is licensed under the CodeCheck-License
+This project is licensed under the Genious-Developers